Not all MIs disappear. Some leave evidence. Here's how to find it.

 "The machine missed these Q waves.
 I didn't.
 Here's what this means."

 Most EKG education fails for the same reason.

-It gives you information in a format your brain does not hold onto.
+That is not a motivation problem or a repetition problem.
+It is a teaching problem.
 And until that changes, you will keep running into the same wall.

-In a way that makes the logic so clear you do not have to fight to remember it.
+That is why this is taught differently.
+Concepts are broken down using simple visuals, analogies, and clinical stories that make the logic so clear you do not have to fight to remember it.

 Not temporarily.
 Not when it is obvious.